lbo462/course-notes/arm/arm.md

 A call, while running !

 Now is the time to add movement to the UE (User Equipment) and see what happens.

+> A bit of background is required to understand what's next.
+Please, take a look at the section about [RAN connection](#connection-to-the-ran).

     TODO